Here’s the fact:

 What do we like about Mighty Networks over Circle.so 👍?

-• Group messaging: Members can chat in groups up to 9 people (though this might create small cliques)
+- Group messaging: Members can chat in groups up to 9 people (but why? this might create small cliques you may not like)

 What do we like about Circle.so over Mighty Networks 👍?

-• Simple to use: Circle feels like Slack – clean and easy to use.
-Mighty Networks can feel messy (it affects community engagement)!
+- Simple to use: Circle feels like Slack – clean and easy to use.

-• Better gamification features: Circle offers badges, leaderboards, and achievement systems to increase engagement – Mighty Networks lacks these key elements (remember your KPI = Engagement)
+- Better gamification features: Circle offers badges, leaderboards, and achievement systems to increase engagement.
+While Mighty Networks has recently added basic gamification like streaks and profile recognition, Circle’s system is still more comprehensive (remember your KPI = Community engagement)

 Let me be clear: Circle wins this comparison.